Welcome to today's edition of the Rush 24-7 podcast.

 And this whole story got me to thinking about how the country's changed in terms of simple things like humor.

-Humor today is hurt by the people who've been educated in the last 30, 35 years.
+What used to be harmless, clever humor today is heard by the people who've been educated in the last 30, 35 years.

-been doing a lot of thinking about this.
+Been doing a lot of thinking about this.

-I've I really think that we've got to adopt a very, very long game if we're going to recapture the country.
+I really think that we've got to adopt a very, very long game if we're going to recapture the country.

-And we have to do what the left did, and I don't know how yet, but we are going to have to recapture the public education of this country.
+And I don't know how yet, but we are going to have to recapture the public education of this country.

-Because that, folks, is where decent, Honorable, really good, normal people like Mitt Romney end up being thought of as despicable human beings.
+Because that, folks, is where decent, honorable, really good, normal people like Mitt Romney end up being thought of as despicable human beings.

-It is through 30 or more years of public education run totally by liberals, and the way they have characterized their opponents that has I see it every day, as you know, I'm a I'm a big technophile, and I read every tech blog there is, particularly those related to Apple.
+It is through 30 or more years of public education run totally by liberals and the way they have characterized their opponents that has – I mean, I see it every day.

-And they live in a different world than I do, and they live in a different world than I grew up in.
+And all of these people contributing and writing and posting these blogs are under 30, and they live in a different world than I do, and they live in a different world than I grew up in.

 The things that they just assume are true.